david-ciro/david-ciro.github.io/_posts/2021-03-31-encapsulation-in-c.md

 } particle;
 {% endhighlight %}

 Since users generally have access to the header files (.h), it is possible for a user to access and modify the state of the particle by simply using the postfix operators `(.)` or `(->)`.
-This not fundamentally wrong, but it is preferable to define a set of access methods that allows to spot easily when the state gets changed in the code, improving the debugging process and leading to a more readable code.
+This is not fundamentally wrong, but it is preferable to define a set of access methods that allows to spot easily when the object state gets changed in the code.
+In general such practice improves the debugging process and leads to a more readable code.
 For instance one can define mass *setters and getters* prototypes to access and edit the mass.

 {% highlight C %}
 // particle.h